Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Discussion

 \textbf{Acknowledgement:}

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Basic Energy Sciences, Scientific Discovery through Advanced Computing (SciDAC) program (X.X.).
-This work is also partially supported by the Air Force Office of Scientific Research under award number FA9550-18-1-0095 (L.L.).
-L.L. is a Simons Investigator.
-We thank Timothy Berkelbach, Garnet Chan, and Alexander Sokolov for insightful discussions.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Basic Energy Sciences, Scientific Discovery through Advanced Computing (SciDAC) program under Award Number DE--SC0022364 (X.X.).
+This work is also partially supported by the Applied Mathematics Program of the US Department of Energy (DOE) Office of Advanced Scientific Computing Research under contract number DE-AC02-05CH1123 (L.L.).
+L.L. is a Simons Investigator in Mathematics.
+We are grateful to Timothy Berkelbach, Garnet Chan, and Alexander Sokolov for insightful discussions, and to the anonymous reviewers for their helpful suggestions, which have been instrumental in enhancing the presentation and clarity of our paper.

 \thesubsection{\thesection.\arabic{subsection}} \crefalias{section}{appendix}